rollins1338/Flyx-rxfx/source-testing/PPV_TO_INTEGRATION.md

 - Stream URLs are cached for 1 minute
 - Some streams may have multiple quality options in the m3u8 playlist
 - 24/7 streams are always available but may have lower quality
+- RPI proxy must be deployed on a residential IP (not datacenter)